 The mount connects the engine to the airframe or fuselage.
-Other important secondary features are to distribute the weight of the engine, while spreading the torque and vibration generated by the engine.
+Other important secondary features are to distribute the weight of the engine, while at the same time spreading the torque and vibration generated by the engine.
 And all of doing that under g-forces from turbulence and other pilot induced load factors.

-Most mounts are made from tubular steel chrome-molybdenum (4130) and are welded together.
-This is a lightweight and strong construction.
-After welding the structure is sandblasted and power-coated in bright color (white would be perfect), which makes it easy to spot any cracks should they develop.
+Most mounts are made from tubular steel chrome-molybdenum (4130) and they are welded together.
+This is a lightweight and very strong construction.
+After welding the structure is sandblasted and powder coated in a bright color (white would be perfect), which makes it easy to spot any cracks should they develop (personal experience).

 Most four cylinder engines today use mounts that look pretty much the same.
 The engine is bolted to the mount at the back or at the underside of the crankcase (some Rotax 912/914 engines are installed in such a way).

 This is by far the easiest mount to fabricate.
 It has four attach points for the engine and usually four points to bolt the mount to the firewall.
-The mount points are parallel with the firewall, so there is no awkward angle when installing the bolts and shock mounts.
+The mount points are parallel with the firewall, so there is no awkward angle when installing the bolts and shock mounts to the engine.
 Its all rather straight forward and really easy to do.

-Vibrations and engine torque are transmitted through the frame so this is not the best compared to a dynafocal mount.
+A drawback is that vibrations and engine torque are transmitted through the frame so this is not ideal compared to a dynafocal mount.

 These are the best and do a perfect job of cushioning the vibrations and movements from the engine.
 Lower cockpit noise is the result with less pilot/crew fatigue.
 One drawback is that they are more difficult (expensive) to build / construct and install.
 As you can see from the image the engine is held in four attach points (located in a ring) and these are under a certain angle and point to the center of gravity of the engine.

 These are quite different compared to the conical and dynafocal mounts.
-With this model engine is mounted using four points underneath the crankcase and then hang to the firewall.
-You will see this sometimes with Rotax or diesel engines.
+With this model engine is mounted using four points underneath the crankcase and then hang onto the firewall.
+You will see this sometimes with Rotax or certain diesel engines.

 The engine is not bolted directly onto the mount, this would result in vibrations from the engine to the aircraft.
-In stead, rubber shock mounts of varying strength and thicknesses are used.
+In stead, stiff rubber shock mounts of varying strengths and thicknesses are used.
 This dampens the vibration and movement, giving a much smoother flight and running engine.
-Any fatigue due to vibration is also no factor with this construction.
+Any airframe fatigue due to vibration is also no factor with this type of construction.